ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `:use_test_preprocessor`

-  This option allows Ceedling to work with test files that contain conditional compilation statements (e.g. `#ifdef`) as well as mockable header files containing conditional preprocessor directives and/or macros.
+  This option allows Ceedling to work with test files that contain tricky conditional compilation statements (e.g. `#ifdef`) as well as mockable header files containing conditional preprocessor directives and/or macros.

   See the [documentation on test preprocessing][test-preprocessing] for more.